Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

-Harvey \& Vondr\'{a}k \cite{harvey} developed a general framework based on a ``resampling oracle'' $\mathfrak R$ for the probability space.
-This is a randomized algorithm which, given some state $u$ with some bad-event $B$ true on $u$, attempts to ``rerandomize'' the configuration in a minimal way to fix $B$.
-This is similar to the way that the MT algorithm rerandomizes the variables involved in a bad-event.
-Given this resampling oracle, the following Algorithm~\ref{gen-alg} (which is a generalization of the MT algorithm) can be used to find a configuration avoiding the bad-events:
+Moser \& Tardos showed that their algorithm applies to the variable-assignment LLLL setting.
+In \cite{harris-srin-perm}, Harris \& Srinivasan developed an algorithm similar to the MT algorithm for the probability space of random permutations, which includes the Latin transversal application of \cite{erdos-spencer}.
+Extending these problem-specific algorithms, Harvey \& Vondr\'{a}k \cite{harvey} developed a general framework based on a ``resampling oracle'' $\mathfrak R$ for the probability space.
+We will define this formally in Section~\ref{framework-sec}, but, intuitively this is a randomized algorithm which, given some state $u$ with some bad-event $B$ true on $u$, attempts to ``rerandomize'' the configuration in a ``local'' way to fix $B$.
+This is similar to the way that the MT algorithm resamples the variables involved in $B$.
+Given this resampling oracle, the following Algorithm~\ref{gen-alg} can be used to find a configuration avoiding the bad-events:

-Achlioptas \& Iliopoulos \cite{achlioptas} further extended this framework to include similar resampling procedures that do not directly correspond to the LLLL itself.
-These results have led to constructive counterparts to combinatorial results involving spanning trees, matchings of $K_n$ (both discussed in \cite{harvey}) and hamiltonian cycles of $K_n$ (subsequently developed in \cite{harvey2}).
+These results have led to constructive counterparts to combinatorial results involving spanning trees and matchings of $K_n$ (both discussed in \cite{harvey}) and hamiltonian cycles of $K_n$ (subsequently developed in \cite{harvey2}).
+A further line of research has extended Algorithm~\ref{gen-alg}, and variants, to other spaces which do not directly correspond to the LLLL \cite{achlioptas, achlioptas2, sinclair, harris-srin-partial}.

 We note that the choice of which bad-event to select in line (3) of Algorithm~\ref{gen-alg} is much more constrained than for the MT algorithm.
-Only a limited number of possibilities (such as selecting the bad-event of smallest index) work, whereas for the MT algorithm one has nearly complete freedom.
-In \cite{kolmogorov}, Kolmogorov showed that a number of resampling oracles (including variable-assignment LLL, permutations, and perfect matchings of $K_n$) satisfy an additional property known as \emph{commutativity}.
+Only a limited number of possibilities work in general, such as selecting $B$ with smallest index, whereas the MT algorithm allows nearly complete freedom.
+In \cite{kolmogorov}, Kolmogorov showed that a number of resampling oracles (including variable-assignment, permutations, and perfect matchings of $K_n$) satisfy an additional property known as \emph{commutativity}.
 In such cases, Algorithm~\ref{gen-alg} also allows an arbitrary choice of which bad-event to select.
-Kolmogorov \cite{kolmogorov} and Iliopoulos \cite{ilio} further showed that this property has powerful algorithmic and combinatorial consequences, including parallel algorithms, efficient BEC's, and bounds on the output distribution at the termination of Algorithm~\ref{gen-alg}.
+Kolmogorov \cite{kolmogorov} and Iliopoulos \cite{ilio} further showed that this property has powerful algorithmic consequences, including parallel algorithms, efficient BEC's, and bounds on the output distribution at the termination of Algorithm~\ref{gen-alg}.